Should you wash raw chicken before cooking it?

 (NEXSTAR) — While it makes sense that you’d want to rinse off raw chicken under the tap before cooking it, a new initiative is working to explain why you shouldn’t.
-It turns out, washing the bird can just spread bacteria instead of getting rid of it.
+It turns out that washing the bird can just spread bacteria instead of getting rid of it.

 The Don’t Wash Your Chicken program, backed by researchers at Drexel University, has a simple message for Americans.
 It’s don’t wash your chicken, in case you haven’t guessed.